0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/data-types/json-data-type.md

 **json** is available under all database compatibility levels.

 > [!NOTE]
-> The [JSON data type](../../t-sql/data-types/json-data-type.md) is currently in preview for Azure SQL Database and Azure SQL Managed Instance (configured with the [**Always-up-to-date** update policy](/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy)).
+> The [JSON data type](../../t-sql/data-types/json-data-type.md) is currently in preview for Azure SQL Database and Azure SQL Managed Instance configured with the [**Always-up-to-date** update policy](/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy).
+It's not available in Azure SQL Managed Instance configured with the [**SQL Server 2022** update policy](/azure/azure-sql/managed-instance/update-policy#always-up-to-date-update-policy).

 ## Function support